arcynicoletong/G1MotorPHBasicPayRoll/MotorPHPayRoll/README.md

 ## Final Notes

 - No rounding is applied to any calculations.
-- Time paid window is strictly 08:00–17:00.
+- Time paid window is strictly from 08:00 to 17:00 only.
-- Payroll is always processed from June–December 2024.
+- Payroll is always processed althroughout June to December 2024.
-- No OOP concepts were applied in this implementation (because the team does not know anythign either >.<).
+- No OOP concepts were applied in this implementation (because the team does not know any of those concepts either >.<).

 ---